 "Keeping my promise to the people"

 Speaking to reporters after SB 2 was given preliminary approval, Bettencourt said the bill tackled the "most important issue that the state is facing this legislative session" and represented a "historic step."
-He and other proponents of the measure often note that the current rollback rate of 8% was set during a period of high inflation during the late 1970s and never revisited.
+He and other proponents of the measure often note that the current rollback rate of 8% was set during a period of high inflation during the 1980s and never revisited.

 Bettencourt thanked Patrick for his leadership, saying it "may not have occurred in the way that it did” without the lieutenant governor's warning.